-Three U.S. patents and two European patents were issued and two U.S. patent and two European patent applications are pending for polymer platinum compounds.
-The two patents and patent applications are the result in part of our collaboration with The School of Pharmacy, University of London, from which the technology has been licensed and include a synthetic polymer, hydroxypropylmethacrylamide incorporating platinates, that can be used to exploit enhanced permeability and retention in tumors and control drug release.
+Five U.S. patents and two European patents were issued and two European patent applications are pending for polymer platinum compounds.
+The patents and patent applications are the result in part of our collaboration with The School of Pharmacy, University of London, from which the technology has been licensed and include a synthetic polymer, hydroxypropylmethacrylamide incorporating platinates, that can be used to exploit enhanced permeability and retention in tumors and control drug release.
 The patents and patent applications include a pharmaceutical composition for use in tumor treatment comprising a polymer-platinum compound through linkages that are designed to be cleaved under selected conditions to yield a platinum which is selectively released at a tumor site.
 The patents and patent applications also include methods for improving the pharmaceutical properties of platinum compounds.

-Thiarabine is subject to two process patents that expire in 2018, one use patent that expires in 2019, as well as patent applications that provide additional protection to the manufacturing process and use.
+Thiarabine is subject to two process patents that expire in 2018, one use patent that expires in 2019, as well an additional patent which expires in 2027.